lambertgarrido/spb-cap/docs/_posts/2020-01-12-housingcosts.md

 ## DISCUSSION

 In the table below, the top 10 features are listed for the ridge linear and random forest model.
 Both models agree that the housing unit market value (feature name VALUE) is the most important factor in determining the monthly housing cost.

-Both models also list AGE, IPOV, and FMR in their top 5 features.
-For ridge linear, the 4 other important features features are measurements related to the median area income.
-For random forest, the 4 other important features have to do with the household’s income and the age of the head of the household.
+For random forest, the second most important predicter is AGE (age of head of household), followed by INCRELAMIPCT (income).
+Next most important predictors for this model are variables that measure local market conditions IPOV (poverty level income), FMR (fair market rent), and LMED (median income).
+The least important variables include the survey year (YEAR) and variables describing the housing characteristics (ROOMS, BEDRMS, PER (number of people)).

+For the linear model, the same set of variables (except for BEDRMS) are considered important; however the order of importance is different than the random forest model.
+Whether or not the housing unit was built in 2000-2009 was an important predictor for the linear model.

 <table style="width:50%">
   <tr>